 Below my feet the river bank went sheer down for nearly fifty feet; the river itself was a mighty expanse of water flowing swift and clear, with just the top of an island showing, and far away on the other side the bank rose fully as high again, lined with row upon row of tall palms, looking like small shrubs in the distance.Reginald Le May, An Asian Arcady, Cambridge 1926.
 Reprinted in Bangkok 1986.

 What is also popular is to rent a boat to go out on the Mekong to get close to the neighbouring countries borders.
-A close up to the casino in Myanmar.
+Then do a close up with the boat to the casino in Myanmar.
 In the old days, we usually went to the small Laotian island Don Sao.
 It was charming and laid back, kapok trees growing here and there.
 It was just to get a flavour of Laos, maybe try some Beer Laos, enjoy some knockoff deals, or buy a postcard and post it from Laos.

 Nowadays the landscape has changed completely on Don Sao, with the casino, a China Town and an arena.
 The island is apparently on lease to China.
 In more recent years we have preferred not to go to Don Sao.
 But if you intend to, make sure that you bring your passport.